pusher/docs/docs/channels/library_auth_reference/auth-signatures.md

 # => 278d425bdf160c739803:58df8b0c36d6982b82c3ecf6b4662e34fe8c25bba48f5369f135bf843651c3a4
 ```

-The auth response should be a JSON string with a an `auth` property with a value composed of the application key and the authentication signature separated by a colon ':' as follows:
+The authorization response should be a JSON string with a an `auth` property with a value composed of the application key and the authentication signature separated by a colon ':' as follows:

 ```json
 {